 This model is estimated for 134 countries for up to 25 years.
 The spatial weighting matrix assigns a value of 1 for every pair of countries within 1000 km of each other, as measured by the Centre d'Etudes Prospectives et d'Informations Internationales (CEPII).
 This model is reproduced over the same time period for the 76 countries for which complete data could be found.
 Behar's results, along with the results of the replication exercise, can be found in Table 6.
-[Insert Table 6 here]

-Comparing the Behar results in panel 1 with the replicated results in panel 2, the sign and significance of the estimated spillovers is preserved in the replication exercise.
-The same can be said comparing panels 4 and 5, which are Behar's results from a model adding in a regional spillover and this model's respective replication.
+Comparing the Behar results in column 1 with the replicated results in column 2, the sign and significance of the estimated spillovers is preserved in the replication exercise.
+The same can be said comparing columns 4 and 5, which are Behar's results from a model adding in a regional spillover and this model's respective replication.
 The similarities of the replicated results to their counterparts imply that sample differences do not seem to be creating vastly different parameter estimates.
-Panels 3 and 6 of Table 6 examine how Behar's model behaves when spillover effects are the same across regions, but each region is allowed to have its own yearly fixed effects.
+Columns 3 and 6 of Table 6 examine how Behar's model behaves when spillover effects are the same across regions, but each region is allowed to have its own yearly fixed effects.
+Column 3, corresponding to Behar's model with only neighborhood spillovers, has a much smaller estimated spatial effect.
+In fact, the spatial effect is no longer statistically significant, with a pvalue of 0.968.
+Column 6, corresponding to Behar's model with both neighborhood and regional effects, again has a much smaller estimated neighborhood spillover which is statistically indistinguishable from zero (p-value of 0.891), while the estimated regional spillover becomes negative and highly significant.

-Panel 3, corresponding to Behar's model with only neighborhood spillovers, has a much smaller estimated spatial effect.
-In fact, the spatial effect is no longer statistically significant, with a p-value of 0.968.
-Panel 6, corresponding to Behar's model with both neighborhood and regional effects, again has a much smaller estimated neighborhood spillover which is statistically indistinguishable from zero (p-value of 0.891), while the estimated regional spillover becomes negative and highly significant.
 The absence of the yearly fixed effects seems to be responsible for an upward bias of the spillover coefficient, as would be predicted.
-Moreover, the inclusion of a universal yearly fixed effect in the model was not sufficient to account for the shocks which seem to have effects which are better modeled at the regional level.
-As long as shocks occur at a regional level, the inclusion of year fixed effects in a model extending beyond the region will not be able to properly account for shocks and they will instead continue to create an upward bias in spillover estimates.
+Moreover, the inclusion of a universal yearly fixed effect in the model was not sufficient to account for the common shocks which seemingly heterogeneous across regions and are thus better modeled at the regional level.
+As long as shocks occur at a regional level, the inclusion of year fixed effects in a model extending beyond the region will not be able to properly account for these shocks and they will instead continue to create an upward bias in spillover estimates.